top of page

 2. Door and Trunk Seals

-Rubber seals around the doors and trunk help keep out water and dirt, but they also trap debris.
+The rubber seals around your doors and trunk help keep out water and dirt, but they also trap debris.
 If not cleaned regularly, they can crack or deteriorate, leading to leaks.

 Pro Tip: Gently clean the seals with a damp cloth and a mild cleaner.
 Apply a rubber protectant afterward to keep them flexible and prevent cracking.